A strong innovation process helps organizations:

-What is an Innovation Process Model?
+What Does the Innovation Process Entail?

 Types of Innovation Process Models

-Innovation process models vary widely, each designed to cater to different organizational needs and industries.
+The process models vary widely, each designed to cater to different organizational needs and industries.
 Here, we’ll explore some of the most prominent models and their applications:

 1. Linear Models of Innovation